LucaCorvitto/Relational-Graph-Pokedex/README.md

 RETURN p1.name, p2.name
 ```
 ##### not done
+* Update the Knowledge Graph adding new relationships between Types:
+  * `WEAK_TO`
+  * `RESISTENT_TO`
+  * `IMMUNE_TO`
+  * `SUPER_EFFECTIVE_TO` (give this to pokemon too after a check if at least one of the type is super effective to one of the two types of the other pokemon and is not weak or immune to the other type)
+Extract these info from the type effectiveness table.

 * Update the DataBase enhancing the information extraction from the websites including also:
   * Pokedex entry relative to their generation (or every gen)
   * General information (height, weight, etc)